 Mahabala is actually a vajra Dharma protector of precepts.
 When cultivating for love and respect, one visualizes Mahabala in red color; subjugation, blue; purification, white; and enrichment, yellow.

 Mahabala has four arms.
 One arm holds a vajra staff, for striking.
 One arm holds a celestial whisk.
 What is the purpose of a celestial whisk?
 It's for purification.
 What is the purpose of the staff?
 It's for knocking people out.
 One arm holds a vajra lasso.
 What is the purpose of the lasso?
 It's for tying up.

 As for those disciples who have violated precepts, have no remorse, never think to repent, don't follow the Confucian teaching of reflecting upon one's actions three times a day, and continue to violate precepts, Mahabala will knock them out with his staff, tie them up with his lasso, and haul them down to ceaseless hell, Avici Hell.

 What does ''ceaseless'' mean?
 Ceaseless means ceaseless in duration.
 If there was even the slightest instant to gasp for breath, then this hell would not be called ceaseless.
 It would be called intermittent as one would be tormented for a certain time and would recover for a certain time.
 Ceaseless also means ceaseless in suffering, ceaseless pain without any respite whatsoever.

 Let me tell everyone that if one has violated precepts, as long as Mahabala uses his celestial whisk to sweep over one's body, one will become clean again.
 Because one has reflected upon one's mistakes and repented, let bygones be bygones.

-Vajrayana also has this precept: ''As for those who violate precepts, by being with them, one will also begin to violates precepts.''
+Vajrayana also has this precept: ''As for those who violate precepts, by being with them, one will also begin to violate precepts.''
 Consequently, there is a need for distance and separation because those who have violated precepts will become contagious and infect other people.